James A. Garfield: Reconstruction

 In 1864, the U.S. Senate passed the 13th Amendment, which abolished slavery throughout the Union.
 The bill failed to pass the House by a two-thirds majority until January 31, 1865, when it was then sent to the states for ratification.
 The Amendment opened other issues concerning African American civil rights.
 Garfield asked, "[What] is freedom?
 Is it the bare privilege of not being chained?...If this is all, then freedom is a bitter mockery, a cruel delusion."

 Garfield supported black suffrage as firmly as he supported abolition.
 President Johnson sought the rapid restoration of the Southern states during the months between his accession and the meeting of Congress in December 1865; Garfield hesitantly supported this policy as an experiment.
 Johnson, an old friend, sought Garfield's backing and their conversations led Garfield to assume Johnson's differences with Congress were not large.
-When Congress assembled in December (to Johnson's chagrin, without the elected representatives of the Southern states, who were excluded), Garfield urged conciliation on his colleagues, although he feared that Johnson, a former Democrat, might join other Democrats to gain political control.
+When Congress assembled in December (to Johnson's chagrin, without the elected representatives of the Southern states, who were excluded), Garfield urged conciliation to his colleagues, although he feared that Johnson, a former Democrat, might join other Democrats to gain political control.
 Garfield foresaw conflict even before February 1866, when Johnson vetoed a bill to extend the life of the Freedmen's Bureau, charged with aiding the former slaves.
 By April, Garfield had concluded that Johnson was either "crazy or drunk with opium."

 The conflict between Congress and President Johnson was the major issue of the 1866 campaign, with Johnson taking to the campaign trail in a Swing Around the Circle and Garfield facing opposition within the Republican party in his home district.
 With the South still disenfranchised and Northern public opinion behind the Republicans, they gained a two-thirds majority in both houses of Congress.
 Garfield, having overcome his challengers at the district nominating convention, won reelection easily.

 Garfield opposed the proposed impeachment of Johnson initially when Congress convened in December 1866, but supported legislation to limit Johnson's powers, such as the Tenure of Office Act, which restricted Johnson's ability to remove presidential appointees.
 Distracted by committee duties, Garfield spoke about these bills rarely, but was a loyal Republican vote against Johnson.